 Healing prayer also includes an opportunity to be anointed (marked on your forehead) with healing oil, blessed by our bishop for this special purpose.

 At the end of the formal service, we have announcements, commemorations and special notes for the congregation.
-If you have a birthday or anniversary, come to the front and receive a prayer from the church family.
+If you have a birthday or anniversary, come to the front and receive a blessing and a prayer from the church family.

 (Also, please stay for a few minutes to hear our amazing music director perform the organ postlude.
 Wade is a very accomplished musician.)